Q. What is PWDA?

 Q. Does PWDA offer a newsletter?
 How can I stay up to date with your work?

-PWDA publishes a fortnightly newsletter, PWDA News, and a Daily Media Round-Up (DMRU) with the latest disability headlines on weekdays.
-You can read the recent archives of PWDA News and the DMRU, and subscribe here to get them in your inbox.
+PWDA publishes a monthly newsletter, PWDA News, and a Media Round-Up with the latest disability headlines each week.
+You can subscribe here to get them in your inbox.
+You can also sign up to get our media releases hot of the press at the same link.

 Q. I am a student doing an assignment on a disability-related topic.
 Can you help me with my assignment?